Terms & Conditions

 16.2 Where there has been a reduction in the size of the contact as per item b in 16.1 PBF may be hired to complete the work at a later date.
 All costs associated the return of PBF will be charged as a variation at the time the work is done.

 PBF reserves the right to a deposit and regular progress payments according to the payment schedule.
 The Client shall make payment on or before the due date according to the payment schedule.
 No deductions set off or counter claim shall be made deducted or withheld.
+All rebates are payable at the end of the contract and are strictly subject to adherence to PBF’s Terms and Conditions.

 19. Prompt payment of invoices